emilwareus/Behavioral_Cloning_CarND/writeup_template.md

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.

-####2.
-Final Model Architecture
+#### 2. Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...

-Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)
+The architecture of the model can be seen in line 232 to 254.
+It consist of the following layers:

+* Normalization
+* Cropping
+* Convolution (24, 5, 5), a stride of (2, 2) and a relu activation function
+* Dropout of 0.5
+* Convolution (36, 5, 5), a stride of (2, 2) and a relu activation function
+* Dropout of 0.5
+* Convolution (48, 5, 5), a stride of (2, 2) and a relu activation function
+* Convolution (64, 3, 3), a stride of (1, 1) and a relu activation function
+* Fully connected Layer (100)
+* Fully connected Layer (50)
+* Fully connected Layer (10)
+* Fully connected Layer (1)

+#### 3. Creation of the Training Set & Training Process

+To understand the pipline of the model I started with collecting two laps of training data only using the center lane.
+As this model performed poorly I collected two more laps clock-wise, one with a lot of recovery and two more laps counter clock-wise.
+This seemed to be enough data to not overfit the model and generalize to the track.

+Data was augumented by flipping the turning images with its negative label.
+Below you can see some example images with labels:

 ![alt text][image1]

-####3.
-Creation of the Training Set & Training Process

-To capture good driving behavior, I first recorded two laps on track one using center lane driving.
-Here is an example image of center lane driving:

-![alt text][image2]

 I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
 These images show what a recovery looks like starting from ... :